ekiidx/pb-cle/README.md

 # pb-cle.org
 [pb-cle.org](https://pb-cle.org) is a social media website for a local electronic dance music community (pittsburgh - cleveland).
 Post events, comment on photos, and upload flyers.

-This has been one of the larger projects I have built.

 ## Goals
 - Too many ads on social media nowadays, so wanted to move away from major social media sites.
 - Create reddit like system for posts.